valentynkt/BackendGarden/content/notes/TCP.md

 ## Overview

-Transmission Control Protocol (TCP) is a core protocol of the Internet Protocol Suite, often referred to as TCP/IP.
+Transmission Control Protocol (TCP) is a core protocol of the [[Internet Protocol|Internet Protocol(IP)]] Suite, often referred to as TCP/IP.
 TCP is vital for managing data transmission between computers in a network, ensuring reliability and order, making it fundamental for internet communications.

 ## Key Features of TCP